aspiers/Discord-custom-nicks-userscript/README.md

 - Visit https://discord.com

-- Click on the Tampermonkey icon near the top-right of your browser.
+- Click on the Tampermonkey or Violentmonkey icon near the top-right of your browser.

 - If installation succeeded, you should see a `Discord custom nicknames` userscript active.